m-aqsam/flutter-functional-apps/Firebase Apps/notes_app_online_database/README.md

 # notes_app_online_database

-A new Flutter Noted Application project(SnapNote) with firebase database to store notes and display in app.
+A new Flutter Noted Application project(SnapNote) using Provider with firestore database to store notes and display in app.

 ## Getting Started